paichul/Behavioral-Cloning/README.md

 ![](https://github.com/paichul/Behavioral-Cloning/blob/master/images/high-level%20decision%20making.png)

 <H2> Gradient Ascent Based Neuron Activation Visualization (under Investigation) </H2>
 We can learn an input image that maximally activates a certain neuron in the neural network model using Gradient Ascent Based Activation approach as summarized in https://distill.pub/2017/feature-visualization/.
-The interaction between layer activation map visualization (collective multi-neuron interactions) and gradient ascent based neuron activation visualization is unde.
+The interaction between layer activation map visualization (collective multi-neuron interactions) and gradient ascent based neuron activation visualization is currently work in progress.

 # Software Dependencies
 Make sure you have the right versions of the software installed: